awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_details.md

 1. Choose the **Settings** tab\.

-   The console displays details about the organization, including its ID, its ARN, and the email address of the owner of its master account\.
+   The console displays details about the organization, including its ID and the email address of the owner of its master account\.

 **To view details of an organization \(AWS CLI, AWS API\)**
 You can use one of the following commands to view details of an organization: